-Bikes are one of the vehicles which are not automatic in the current scenario. therefore, you need to know how to ride a dirt bike with a clutch.
-It is very similar to the shifting gears in the car as the function of both the instrument is the same for changing gears situated on the left side of the handlebar, and on the right-hand side, the brake Lever is mounted.
+Bikes are one of the vehicles which are not automatic in the current scenario.
+Therefore, you must know how to ride a dirt bike with a clutch.
+It is very similar to the car’s shifting gears as the instrument’s function is the same for changing gears situated on the left side of the handlebar, and on the right-hand side, the brake Lever is mounted.

-The first beginners will face a tough time using clutch and gear that could be hard to remember.
+The first beginners will face a tough time using the clutch and gear that could be hard to remember.
 The Gas Pedal is available on the right-hand side off the handle, and above is the brake pedal provided.
-The clutch helps change the gear as the same system is provided in the car.
+The clutch helps change the gear as the car provides the same system.
 Using the left hand, we can press the Lever to change the gear available on the left foot pedal to vary speed and torque and vice versa.

-This article will talk about how to ride a dirt bike with a clutch.
+This article will discuss how to ride a dirt bike with a clutch.
 As you know, practice makes a man perfect, and hence in this situation also, riding the dirt bike with the help of a clutch is also an important task.
 Get an idea about how gears and clutch work together to move the bike from the initial position.
-Skills are one of the aspects gained by the experience and the time with the bike.
-To learn how to ride a dirt bike with a clutch, one must find an open space.
+Skills are one of the aspects gained by the experience and time with the bike.
+One must find an open space to learn how to ride a dirt bike with a clutch.

 Some Steps To Help Ride a Dirt Bike with a Clutch

-- Before starting, first turn on the bike and rest it on for the cold start.
+- Before starting, first, turn on the bike and rest it for the cold start.